andrew-oneill/tutorials/terraform-basic/README.md

 Type 'yes' at the prompt and terraform will bring down your server!

 *Note: On destroy you may receive an error caused by the outputs.tf variables.
-This can be ignored.*
+This is cause by a terraform [issue](https://github.com/hashicorp/terraform/issues/522) but it does not affect the destruction process and can be ignored.*

 ## Next Steps